ChorlingLau/PoetryDiffusion/README.md

-## Controllable Text Generation
+## Generate Rhythmically Controlled Poetry

-First, train the classsifier used to guide the generation (e.g. tone in SongCi)
+First, train the Metrical Controller used to guide the generation (e.g. tone in SongCi)

 ```
 cd bash
 bash ci_classifier.sh
 ```

-Then, we can use the trained classifier to guide generation.
+Then, we can use the trained Metrical Controller to guide generation.

 ```
 cd bash